Cookiefree90/name/CONTRIBUTING.md

     pytest ./tests/unittests
     ```

-    NOTE: for accurate repro of failure, only include `test`, `eval`, and
+    NOTE: for accurate repro of failure, only include `test`, `eval` and
     `a2a` as extra dependencies.

     ```shell